 Personal property refers to the contents of your building and can include your merchandise and inventory, furnishings, fixtures, and anything else owned by you and used by your business.

 Even if you don’t own the building itself, commercial property insurance can help protect your investment in merchandise, furnishings, and other personal property items that your business has purchased.

 General Liability Coverage

-General liability insurance covers third-party injuries such as a customer slip and fall.
+General liability insurance is an essential policy for your business.
+This policy covers third-party injuries such as a customer slip and fall.
 It also covers third-party property damage.

 The average cost of a claim for customer injury or damage is $30,000.
 That’s a big chunk of change to pay out of pocket if someone gets hurt at your business.